Respect

 Everyone is responsible and should play their part in creating a safe, fun and inclusive environment in which to play.
 No matter what your role, we can work together to make the game better for all.

-During the game the Match Delegate will be responsible for the behaviour of all club members and spectators.
-Matters of a more serious nature should be reported to your Club Welfare Officer or direct to the County FA if you think there is a Safeguarding concern.
+During the game the Match Delegate is be responsible for the behaviour of all club members and spectators and they should be the first point of contact to raise any issues.
+Matters of a more serious nature should be reported to your Club, or direct to us as County FA via this form.

 Get In Touch